bneukom/oocl/README.md

 ```

 ## Future Plans ##
-Not all JOCL features have been adapted
+Not all JOCL features have been adapted.